WinterSolid/DrivingApp-Cordova/README.md

 # DrivingApp-Cordova
-Cross platform App
+Cross platform App iOS,Android
-Built with: Apache Cordova, Google Geolocation API, Visual Studio Code, HTML, CSS, Javascript
+Built with:
+- Apache Cordova
+- Google Geolocation API
+- Visual Studio Code
+- HTML CSS
+- Javascript

 Application will help you find your car after parking.
 When at location you would like to record - press parked button